Self-Employed? Here’s How to Save Money on Health Insurance

-If you work for yourself, you know that the Affordable Care Act (ACA) helps millions of self-employed Americans find a health plan within their means.
+If you work for yourself, you know that the Affordable Care Act (ACA) has helped millions of self-employed Americans find a health plan within their means.
 But did you know there are other ways for you to save money on health insurance?

 Let’s look at a few ways freelancers, solopreneurs, and small business owners can reduce their health insurance costs beyond the ACA’s subsidy model.
 We’ll begin with one of the perks self-employed people love most: the tax deduction.

 Not all self-employed Americans realize it, but health, dental, and qualifying long-term care insurance premiums are tax-deductible business expenses.
 The deduction was available before the ACA, and it’s still available now.

 That said, your ability to take the deduction is subject to certain conditions, the most outstanding of which include:

 - Your business has to show a profit.
 Self-employed people who earn nothing in a given year or incur a loss cannot deduct health insurance premiums.
 The deduction can only amount to as much as you earn from your business.

 - You can’t have any other health coverage.
 If you’re covered by someone else’s health plan, you can’t take the deduction.
 This is also true if you’re eligible for coverage through somebody else and purchase your own health insurance instead.

 While most self-employed people meeting these conditions will qualify for the deduction, always check with your accountant before filing your tax return.

 Under 30?
 Consider Catastrophic Coverage

 Before the ACA, many self-employed Americans faced a challenging conundrum: buy expensive health insurance or forgo it entirely (and hope you don’t fall ill).
 A common solution was to purchase a catastrophic plan as a bulwark against devastatingly expensive health care costs.
 Coverage was minimal and deductibles were high.
 But premiums were low!